An overview of Koopman-based control: From error bounds to closed-loop guarantees: Koopman operator

-for given accuracy~$\varepsilon$ and probabilistic tolerance~$\delta$, were first derived in~\cite{nuske:peitz:philipp:schaller:worthmann:2023} for i.i.d.\ or ergodic sampling\footnote{Ergodic sampling corresponds to sampling along sufficiently long trajectories for ergodic systems; see~\cite{lasota2013chaos}.
-Alternatively, one may enforce ergodicity by suitable sampling strategies as proposed, e.g., by~\cite{miller2013trajectory,miller2015ergodic} for control systems.}, including bounds on the generator and the first extension to control systems.
+for given accuracy~$\varepsilon$, probabilistic tolerance~$\delta$, and i.i.d.\ or ergodic sampling\footnote{Ergodic sampling corresponds to sampling along sufficiently long trajectories for ergodic systems; see~\citet{lasota:mackey:2013}.
+Alternatively, one may enforce ergodicity by suitable sampling strategies as proposed, e.g., by~\citet{miller:murphey:2013} and~\citet{miller:silverman:maciver:murphey:2015} for control systems.}, including bounds on the generator and the first extension to control systems.
 The required amount of data~$d$ depends quadratically on $\varepsilon^{-1}$ and~$M$, i.e., the dimension of the ansatz space~$\mathbb{V}$, as well as linearly on~$\delta^{-1}$.
 Hence, the required amount of data is $d = \mathcal{O}(M^2/(\delta \varepsilon^2))$.
-However, the result for ergodic sampling hinges on the exponential stability of the Koopman semigroup.
-Bounds on the estimation error under non-restrictive assumptions were deduced from novel variance representations in~\cite{philipp:schaller:boshoff:peitz:nuske:worthmann:2024} for deterministic and stochastic dynamical systems (on Polish spaces) in discrete and continuous time.
-However, all error bounds have in common that the full approximation error is only bounded in a least-squares ($L^2$) sense~\citep{zhang:zuazua:2023,schaller:worthmann:philipp:peitz:nuske:2023} in view of the employed dictionary of finite elements to cope with the projection error --~if the latter is analyzed at all.
+However, the result for ergodic sampling hinges on the exponential stability of the Koopman semigroup. \citet{philipp:schaller:boshoff:peitz:nuske:worthmann:2024} deduce bounds on the estimation error under non-restrictive assumptions for deterministic and stochastic dynamical systems (on Polish spaces) in discrete and continuous time, leveraging novel variance representations.
+However, all error bounds have in common that the full approximation error is only bounded in a least-squares ($L^2$) sense~\citep{zhang:zuazua:2023,schaller:worthmann:philipp:peitz:nuske:2023} in view of the employed dictionary of finite elements to cope with the projection error ---~if the latter is analyzed at all.
 The underlying reasoning is that the Koopman operator corresponds to a transfer operator and the respective dynamics are, thus, governed by a hyperbolic PDE; see Section~\ref{sec:Koopman:operator}.
-For a recent work providing results for noisy data, we refer to~\cite{llamazares:llamazares:latz:klus:2024}, where convergence in the infinite-dictionary and infinite-data limit is given, but no convergence rates (and thus in particular no finite-data error bounds) are specified. \cite{bevanda2025koopman} further proposed a method using a trajectory-based \emph{Koopman equivariance} in order to learn new probabilistic Koopman representations with enhanced generalization capacities to tractably track the accompanying uncertainties.
+For a recent work providing results for noisy data, we refer to~\citet{llamazares:llamazares:latz:klus:2024}, where convergence in the infinite-dictionary and infinite-data limit is given, but no convergence rates (and thus in particular no finite-data error bounds) are specified. \citet{bevanda:beier:capone:sosnowski:hirche:lederer:2025} further proposed a method using a trajectory-based \emph{Koopman equivariance} in order to learn new probabilistic Koopman representations with enhanced generalization capacities to tractably track the accompanying uncertainties.